How do you design a language from scratch? Ask a Klingon

 "That's when the internet was getting going, so people were able to find each other on common interests.
 At one point I got an email from Laurence Schoen, head of the Klingon Language Institute, which I had never heard of before.
 He offered to meet and told me they were a group of people who got together for activities centered around learning the language, and they had a yearly convention.
 I didn't know this was going on," he said.

-Today, the Klingon Language Institute has about 5,000 guest (or free) members and about 300 full (or paid) members, and their 25th annual gathering -- or qep'a' cha'maH vaghDIch -- takes place in Indianapolis on July 19 to 21, 2018.
+Today, the Klingon Language Institute has about 5,000 guest (or free) members and about 300 full (or paid) members, and their 25th annual gathering -- aka qep'a' cha'maH vaghDIch -- took place in Indianapolis in July 2018.

 Not everyone who attends the meetings is an expert speaker.
 Both Okrand and Lispcombe estimate that about 20 or so people in the world have a high enough level of proficiency to hold a conversation purely in Klingon.
 But many more get by.